g7xu/CellMaker_DataParser/README.md

 - ['A B']
 - ['A', ['A', 'B'], 'C']
 - ['A', 'B', 'C', 'D', ['E', 'F'], ['G', 'H I']]
+- ['NA']

+PS.
+I convert missing value to ['NA'] is for the purpose of finding mismatch value

 ### Missingness of company value
 91% of the value in the `company` column is missing, but it is missing by design.
 There are in total 4 different kinds of values in `markerResource` column which are "Experiment", "Review", "Single-cell sequencing", and "Company".
 The `company` column is not missing when the value in `markerResource` column is "company"